marciaj-sp1/HealDB/readme.md

 3. Repository Management: Automates the creation and population of repositories for HealDB.
 4. Translation: Enables translation of data for interoperability.
 5. NLP Extraction: Uses Natural Language Processing to extract diseases, symptoms, leaflets, interactions, and more.
-6. Interoperability: Enables integration with external health and biomedical data sources and ontologies by connecting HealDB to standardized external identifiers.
+6. Interoperability:
+   * Linking: Associates active ingredients with standardized external identifiers (e.g., RxCUI, CAS, KEGG, PubChem, Wikidata).
+   * Use Cases: Demonstrates how external identifiers can be used to extract insights from biomedical ontologies and data sources (e.g., ChEBI, IUCN, PubChem).
 ## How to Run
 ### Requirements
 1. Install Python 3.9+.